Dutton-Christian-Robotics/Skystone19-20/README.md

 * Provide a library of easy to use tools for common situations (e.g. perform a robot function until time expires or some other condition happens).

 ## To Do List:
-* Implement a configuration class.
-This could include values for motor drive times, as well as names for port mappings.
-This class would be instantiated in the OpMode class and passed to the DefenderBot class.
-This will allow us to keep the Bot code clean and minimally changeable, but let us quickly swap out and test functionality by using different configuration files.
 * Continue to properly abstract drive functions.
 * Implement ability to drive a particular distance (rather than time), with drive time calculated based on time/distance constants.
 * Get a functional "wait" method that can be interrupted by sensors.